 Due to the nature of the Outward Bound course, it is important that students are motivated and prepared to attend.
 In addition, Outward Bound is an “at will” program.
 We do not accept students who are enrolling due to the wishes or coercion of parents/guardians or the judicial system.
 Some students may not be ready for course when they enroll and may be better suited to wait another year.
 If students are found to be unwilling or unmotivated to attend during the application and interview process, they will not be approved for the course.
 Please note the $150 application fee will remain non-refundable if such is determined.

 Students are required to send a copy of their pre and post course travel plans to their Course Advisor prior to course start and as soon as possible upon being approved for their course.
 Northwest Outward Bound asks that students delay the purchase of airline tickets until the student is approved for participation and has received confirmation that the course has adequate enrollment to meet the minimum group size needed to operate.
 If students purchase tickets before receiving this travel confirmation, and the course is cancelled or the student is not approved for the course, Northwest Outward Bound will not be responsible for the unused airline ticket.
 However, if the student waits to purchase airline tickets until we HAVE approved the student and sent travel confirmation and the course is then cancelled we will reimburse up to $150 to assist with the change fees so the student can use the airline ticket in the future.
+This reimbursement applies to the student only (and not to any additional family members accompanying the student on the flight).
 Documentation will be required for reimbursement.
 We are unable to reimburse students for gear or clothing they have purchased, hotels, or other expenses.

 If a student has divorced parents Outward Bound will communicate with the parent whose information is included in the initial enrollment and note them as the primary contact.
 It is up to this parent to notify Outward Bound if additional parents/guardians should be included in communications.
 Similarly, this primary parent contact is responsible for informing any second or third-party payers of the payment and cancellation policies.
 Any subsequent financial obligation is the responsibility of the primary parent contact.
 Outward Bound only requires one legal guardian signature on the application.